Digraph Branchings and Matrix Determinants: Abstract

 \section{Abstract}

 We present a version of the matrix-tree theorem, which relates the determinant of a matrix to sums of weights of arborescences of its directed graph representation.
 Our treatment allows for non-zero column sums in the parent matrix by adding a root vertex to the usually considered matrix directed graph.
 We use our result to prove a version of the matrix-forest, or all-minors, theorem, which relates minors of the matrix to forests of arborescences of the matrix digraph.
-We then show that it is possible, when the source and target vertices of an arc are not strongly connected, to move the source of the arc in the matrix directed graph and leave the resulting matrix determinant unchanged, as long as the source and target vertices are not strongly connected after the move.
-This result enables graphical strategies for factoring matrix determinants.
+We apply the theorems to calculations of the time-evolution of a system with discrete states and then consider two strategies using these theorems to compute determinants.